agiledev-students-fall2022/final-project-team-study-buddy/CONTRIBUTING.md

 - On minor conflicts, since we have an odd number of team members, we can vote on a solution and always have at least a simple majority.

 Members are expected to report regularly and especially in case unexpected events intervene with the workflow.
-If a member goes MIA, or is otherwise failing to deliver on their obligations to the team, the other team members will give them three days to reach out, a full week before contacting the professor. how quickly team members are expected to respond to messages directed at them.
+If a member goes MIA, or is otherwise failing to deliver on their obligations to the team, the other team members will give them three days to reach out, a full week before contacting the professor.

-Messages directed at a person should be responded to by the team member within 24 hours.
+Messages directed at a team member should be answered within 24 hours.

 ### Meeting Times